Kim-s-h/KimBlog/content/about.md

 date: "2020-12-14"
 title: About
 ---

 My name is Seohyun Kim.
 I am a postdoctoral research associate at the University of Virginia.
 I studied quantitative methodologies for my PhD.
 I love developing useful models, visualizing data, coffee, hiking, and yoga.
+I am also a big fan of "[The Office](https://kim-s-h.github.io/gallery)"!

 :octopus: [@Kim-s-h](https://github.com/Kim-s-h)